Icinga/icinga2-diagnostics/README.md

 * Tarball mode: Create a tarball of the configuration of your setup for thorough investigation by professional support
 * Suggestion mode: Search things to improve and possible problems and give advice (still to be implemented)

+If your setup consists of multiple hosts you can run on it on every node to get a more thorough overview.
+If you have e.g. dedicated nodes for graphing the script will work and only analyse the tools you installed on the node.
+(Although details about Graphers are still missing)

 ### Default Mode ###

 Just use the script without any parameter.